Asymptotic fluctuations of representations of the unitary groups: Introduction

-If $\mu$ is a probability measure on $\R$ and $\varepsilon$ is a real number we shall denote by $D_{\varepsilon}\mu$ the dilation of the measure $\mu$; in other words it is the distribution of the random variable $\varepsilon X$, where $X$ is a random variable with the distribution $\mu$.
+If $\mu$ is a probability measure on $\R$ and $\varepsilon$ is a real number, we denote by $D_{\varepsilon}\mu$ the \emph{dilation} of the measure $\mu$.
+It is the distribution of the random variable $\varepsilon Z$, where $Z$ is a random variable with the distribution $\mu$.
 We use the notational shorthands

-and we think about the formal expression $\varepsilon \rho$ as about some kind of a rescaled representation.